DragonSenses/Curiosity/Rust/README_RUST.md

 [Rustlings course](https://github.com/rust-lang/rustlings/)
 [Rust by Example](https://doc.rust-lang.org/rust-by-example/)

+Note: This folder will contain reading notes and summarized sections from the Rust book to hone my learning.

 # Foreword

 1. **Empowerment**: Rust empowers programmers to reach farther and program with confidence across a wider variety of domains.
 Whether you're writing low-level systems code or high-level applications, Rust provides tools to help you succeed.